Lyriian/MES/week2/README.md

 anywhere?
 (Try Digikey, Mouser, Octopart, Google, and so on.)

 We were also asked to take a look at some of the application notes for the boards.

+The board I will be using for my final project is the STM32F429I-DISC1 and the board I was assigned for the project was the MIMXRT1060-EVK and a markdown file for each is included here.